Kitware/CMake/Help/manual/ctest.1.rst

 ``--interactive-debug-mode [0|1]``
  Set the interactive mode to 0 or 1.

- This option causes ctest to run tests in either an interactive mode or a non-interactive mode.
+ This option causes CTest to run tests in either an interactive mode or a non-interactive mode.
 On Windows this means that in non-interactive mode, all system debug pop up windows are blocked.
  In dashboard mode (Experimental, Nightly, Continuous), the default